-How often do you hear the acronyms LVT or LVP and wonder what in the world they mean and how you are able to use them in your home?
-We answer the question quite often for clients who are considering a renovation, an addition or a new build and are happy to share the knowledge!
-Let’s begin with the classic and timeless flooring, hardwood.
+How often do you hear the acronyms LVT or LVP and wonder what in the world they mean and how you are able to use LVP vs LVT flooring in your home?
+We define these two flooring options and compare LVT vs LVP vs hardwood for clients who are considering a renovation, an addition or a new build!
+Let’s begin with the classic and timeless flooring. . .hardwood.

-When considering hardwood – there are two types to select from – hardwood and engineered hardwood.
+When considering hardwood, there are two types to select from: hardwood and engineered hardwood.
 ACo’s website explains it best, “Solid hardwood flooring is milled from a single piece of hardwood and is covered with a protective coating.
 When installed, it is nailed directly to the subfloor.
 Because these planks are solid wood, they are affected by the humidity inside a home.
-Solid hardwood is best for homes where the interior humidity is under 65% year round.
+Solid hardwood is best for homes where the interior humidity is under 65 percent year round.
 Engineered hardwood flooring is made of three to five layers of wood that are bonded together using heat and pressure.
 Engineered hardwood is not as susceptible to the affects of humidity, making it a great choice for kitchen flooring or bathroom flooring.”

 Another LVP product breaking through the flooring world is Shaw’s Floorte.
 ACo’s founder David Decker mentions, “One of the vinyl products on the market that I really love is Floorte, a vinyl planked flooring from Shaw.
 This vinyl flooring looks like hardwood, but is durable and waterproof.
 It’s a great choice for high-traffic areas, families with pets or young children, or anyone who is looking for a solution that looks great but can take a beating.”